apnarm/django-locks/README.md

 management.
 Nested locks will also suffer from this limitation.

-To solve this, you can install the **django-multidb** library.
+To solve this, you can install the **django-readwrite** library.
 This allows **django-locks** to interact with the database using its own, separate connections.

 The `lock-abort` and `lock-block` management commands avoid the issues with transactions by running commands in a subprocess.
-They do not require django-multidb.
+They do not require django-readwrite.